schindt/OpenVR-OSC-Unreal/README.md

 ## How to use

-To run OpenVR-OSC enter the following in your terminal:
+To run OpenVR-OSC Unreal enter the following in your terminal:
-  `python3 openvr-osc.py`
+  `python3 openvr-osc-unreal.py`

 ### Tracked devices